tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 > CIDER provides a major mode (`cider-docview-mode`) for pop-up buffers that display documentation.
 This is indicated by `(Doc)` on the modeline. `cider-docview-mode` extends the standard Emacs help-mode by providing a 'CiderDoc' menu (and shortcut keys) for navigating the documentation.

+## Online API Documentation

+### Grimoire

+CIDER provides integrated access to documentation in [Grimoire](http://www.conj.io)- a community-maintained Clojure documentation repository.
+Grimoire is essentially a Clojure reference "cheatsheet".

+CIDER provides two commands for looking up documentation in Grimoire:

+* `C-c C-d C-r` -- View Grimoire documentation in a popup buffer
+* `C-c C-d C-w` -- View Grimoire documentation in browser

+>**Note**

+>At the time this presentation was written, the Grimoire documentation function in CIDER was not functional because the [Grimoire](http://www.conj.io) service was offline.